lee-kode/training_notes/PSM-1.md

 * Complex projects with _difficult to define detailed requirements_
 * Don't apply scrum if the organistion is not ready
 * _Training_ is required for all Scrum participants

+# Scrum Basics
+* _Framework_ for complex adaptive problems
+* Lightweight
+* Simple to understand but difficult to maste
+* Evolved since the '90s
+* _Framework_ for proccesses (and not a process itself)
+* Characteristics of _product management_ (not just project management)
+* Rules and roles are what you need to know. **NB!!**

+## Scrum Utilisations
+* Scrum can be used in many disciplines
+* Goal is to create working software so it's not just to do coding - It's to **create value**
+* Research and identify viable markets, technologies and product capabilities
+* Develop products and enhancements
+* Frequently release products and enhancements
+* Develop and sustain cloud and operations for product use
+* Sustain and renew products

+## Scrum Theory
+* Empirical: based on observation or experience rather than theory or pure logic.
+* Empiricism: the theory that all knowledge is based on experience derived from the senses.
+* Knowledge comes from experience _and_ making decision based on what is known.
+* Scrum employs an iterative, incremental approach to optimize predictability and control risk

+## Notes on theory
+* Sprint: an iteration
+* Defects go into the _backlog_
+* Risks threaten value
+* Sprint backlog vs product backlog ...????

+## Three Scrum Pillars: TIA
+* **T**ransparency
+  * Common standard
+  * Common understanding
+  * Common language
+  * Common DOD (Definition of Done)
+* **I**spection
+  * Frequently inspect Scrum artefacts and progress
+  * Inspection should not get in the way of work
+  * Most beneficial if performed by skilled inspectors
+* **A**daption
+  * If the resulting product is unaccceptable, the process must be adjusted.
+  * Adjustments are made ASAP.
+  * Scrum events for inspection and adaption (4 ceremonies):
+    * Sprint planning
+    * Daily scrum
+    * Sprint review
+    * Sprint retrospective